IQSS/datafest/02_GitKraken.md

 ### Changing File Contents and Committing Changes

+We're going to make several sets of changes that reflect the flexibility and capability of our version control system.

 Let's open the `README.md` document using our favorite text editor (see note below about text editors) and make this more useful.
 GitHub automatically renders Markdown document into readable HTML pages that are displayed at the bottom of the main page of your repo.
-Let's turn this into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there
+Let's turn this into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there:

 ```